Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Introduction

 \section{Introduction}

 With recent successes in AI, there is a great interest in deploying autonomous agents into our day to day lives.
 In order to cohabit successfully with humans, it is highly important that the AI agent behaves in a way that is aligned with the human preferences.
 Ideally, we want a system that will enable every day users to specify their preferences over AI system behavior.
-In the reinforcement learning (RL) literature, the current go to approach for specifying behavioral preferences is through preference-based reinforcement learning techniques (\cite{christiano2017deep}, \cite{lee2021pebble}) that try to learn the human's preference interactively through trajectory comparisons.
+In the reinforcement learning (RL) literature, the current go to approach for specifying behavioral preferences is through preference-based reinforcement learning techniques (\cite{christiano2017deep}; \cite{lee2021pebble}) that try to learn the human's preference interactively through trajectory comparisons.
 These techniques are useful for tacit knowledge tasks.
 However, it would be highly inefficient to use these techniques in scenarios where the preference can simply be specified in symbolic terms.
 Another way for specifying behavioral preferences is through modifying rewards; but it can be fairly non-intuitive for a lay user to come up with a reward structure that leads to the preferred behavior \cite{hadfield2017inverse}.
 In addition, specifying rewards becomes more challenging when the system is operating over an inscrutable high-dimensional state representation (like images).
-This makes using the recently proposed \textit{neuro-symbolic} framework in \cite{kambhampati2022symbols} more appropriate for tasks when the user's preference can be stated in terms of symbolic concepts.
-This framework consists of a symbolic interface that enables communication with the user while the agent uses some inscrutable internal representation for the task.
+An alternate is to allow humans to specify preferences in symbolic terms.
+These symbolic concepts can be propositional state variables that the user understands.
+Thus, a more suitable framework that lets user specify their preferences would consist of a symbolic interface made of such concepts that enables communication with the user while the agent uses some inscrutable internal representation for the task.

-In this work, we propose an AI system named \textit{PRESCA} (PREference Specification through Concept Acquisition) that maintains a symbolic interface made of propositional state variables called concepts (\cite{sreedharan2020bridging}) that the user can use to specify their preferences to the agent.
-If the concept that is relevant to the user's preference is missing from the interface, then \textit{PRESCA} will try to learn this concept online.
-Once it is learned, \textit{PRESCA} uses it to train the agent in aligning itself with the user's preferences.
-The concept is also added to the interface to support preference specifications by future users.
-Thus, the cost of learning the concept gets amortized when future users make use of the concept.